 It All Stacks Up

-From the very start, I planned to use these wonderful pink, Bordallo Pinheiro plates (Tuesday Morning several years ago).
+From the very start, I planned to use these wonderful pink, Bordello Pinero plates (Tuesday Morning several years ago).

 Each is layered on top of a gold charger and my wedding china; Lenox Eclipse.
-Not exactly vintage, but from the last millenium, LOL!
+Not exactly vintage, but from the last millennium, LOL!

 For Easter, I’ll use a tube of pink icing to write each guest’s name on the chocolate egg or bunny.
 Quick and easy place ‘cards.’

-Wallace Enchantress sterling silver flatware belonged to one of hubby’s great grandmothers.
+Wallace Enchantress sterling silver flatware belonged to one of hubby’s great grandmother.
 I love it’s aged patina.

 Other antique pieces passed down include this pretty sterling butter knife and small Limoges plate with fabulous details.
 Someday, I’ll have to see if I can find out the pattern name.